Red is the Rose

 Oh, the summer time is coming,

-the trees are sweetly blooming,
+And the trees are sweetly blooming,

 And the wild mountain thyme